sdhacker/sdhacker/README.md

 - 👋 Hi, I’m Shubham
 - 👀 I’m interested in Tech
-- 🌱 I’m currently learning Web 3.0
+- 🌱 I’m currently learning fintech
-- 💞️ I’m looking to collaborate on Web3 projects ,Dapp ,DAOs
+- 💞️ I’m looking to collaborate on any project related to finance payments etc.
 - 📫 How to reach me
 <!---
 sdhacker/sdhacker is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.